Logging Umbraco Api errors with a custom action filter

-Now, we can access the HttpActionExecutedContext object and the inspect “Exception” property.
+The crux is the OnActionExecutedAsync method, granting access to the HttpActionExecutedContext object and therein, the “Exception” property.

 public sealed class UmbracoCustomLoggingAttribute : ActionFilterAttribute